SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 With JSX we pass a function as an event handler, rather than a string.

-**Important: Do not pass a function call but rther a reference to the function.**
+**Important: Do not pass a function call but rather a reference to the function.**

 [/slide]